centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **Who was involved in the data collection process?**

-A team of researchers at Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API and would like to thanks the dataset owners for access to their articles.
+A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API and would like to thank the dataset owners for access to their articles.

 **Over what timeframe was the data collected?**